 Volunteers with wildlife in Thailand are required to support and assist with the day-to-day operations of the project.
 This includes (but is not limited to): preparing and distributing food, preparing and distributing behavioural enrichments, assisting with environmental enrichments, cleaning enclosures, scrubbing animal pools and general maintenance, including maintaining forest areas in the local area.

 The working day for PMGY wildlife volunteers in Thailand starts at 6:30am at the Volunteer House.
 The Volunteer House is where all organisation and orientation of volunteers is based.
 Participants will normally finish volunteering with animals around 5pm, with several breaks throughout the day for breakfast, lunch and water and toilet breaks.
 Volunteers are expected to work 6 days a week, with one day off.
 The Volunteer House is based on-site at the wildlife rescue centre.

-As a volunteer with elephants in Thailand, you will stay on-site at the wildlife centre.
+As a volunteer with wildlife in Thailand, you will stay on-site at the wildlife centre.
 This means that external transport is not required.
 Any required transport for the needs of the project will be included in your Program Fee.

 The work for a wildlife volunteer in Thailand is very physically and mentally demanding, but the end result is always well worth it.
 Volunteer coordinators will assign volunteers to groups each day.
 The groups are managed by team leaders - longer-term experienced volunteers who assist and guide their teams throughout daily tasks.